 I kept on trying out different things and then I discovered that if I give my mind something to do then it allows those thoughts to calm down.

 The meditation technique that I use that helps me the most is a body scan meditation.
-Here is a body scan meditation for HSPs that you can listen to.

 We are more powerful than we think